NelinaT/Cinema/README.md

     ![image](https://github.com/NelinaT/Cinema/assets/90975870/9e4551b3-5be9-4aa4-b682-190b2b9d5371)

-  -  block them if they shouldn't be used
+  -  block seats if they shouldn't be used

      [image](https://github.com/NelinaT/Cinema/assets/90975870/934d9e6a-38b1-4ec5-b26a-c567af9114e9)

-  - creat grops and gives roles to the users
+  - creat groups and gives roles to the users

     ![image](https://github.com/NelinaT/Cinema/assets/90975870/f1d60ee1-90b2-4624-83c0-c6df9f9aae31)

 Implemented rules:
+1. Hall Creation:
-1. When creating a hall, the seats are automaticaly created, according to what tyoe is the hall.
+     - Seats are automatically created according to the type of the hall.
-2. When creating a projection:
+3. Projection Creation:
-    - admin can't creat a projection if there is another one at this time and hall
+    - An admin cannot create a projection if there is another one scheduled at the same time and in the same hall.
-    - admin can't creat a projection if the movie in that hall did not finished
+    - An admin cannot create a projection if the previous movie in that hall has not finished before the start of the new one.
-    - admin can't creat a projection if the new projection ends during another projection in this hall
+    - An admin cannot create a projection if the new projection ends during another projection in the same hall.
-    - admin can't creat a projection if there are less than 20 minutes before or after another projection
+    - An admin cannot create a projection if there are less than 20 minutes before or after another projection in the same hall.

-3. The page "Agenda":
+4. Agenda Page:
-   - is vissible only for people with role "Sales"
+   - Visible only to users with the "Sales" role.
-   - the program is ordered by the time of the projections per each day
+   - The program is ordered by the time of the projections for each day.

+5. Seat Images:
-4. The images of the seats in the hall are clickable when they can be booked and not if they are taken or broken
+       - Seats are clickable when they can be booked.
+       - Seats are not clickable if they are taken or broken.

-5. All tickets have unique QR codes that consist details about the projection such as name of movie, hall, time, seat etc...
+7. All tickets have unique QR codes that contain details about the projection, such as the name of the movie, hall, time, seat, etc.

 Technoligies:
   - Python + Django